npeters/gatling-cssselector/README.md

 # Important notice : license

-CSSelly use a BSD licence.
+CSSelly use a BSD license.